flikites/flux-dns-fdm/README.md

 # flux-dns-fdm-cloudflare

+DNS based Flux Domain Manager For Cloudflare:

 You must pull the `Cloudflare` branch for use with cloudflare.

-DNS based Flux Domain Manager For Cloudflare:
+`git clone --branch cloudflare https://github.com/FliKites/flux-dns-fdm.git`

 It will automatically add your [Flux](https://runonflux.io) deployment IPs to a specified domain name and zone within your Cloudflare DNS server account using the Cloudflare API.